hdavid/thermos/README.md

 #Thermos is programable thermostat running on Raspberry PI.

-Web app using Fask and React JS to control Thermos remotely and modify the schedule Hardware buttons to change mode (auto, manual, off), increase and decrease manual temperature
+Web app using Fask and React JS to control Thermos remotely and modify the schedule.

+Hardware buttons to change mode (auto, manual, off), increase and decrease manual temperature.

 ##Requirements
 - Raspberry Pi (A or B)